 Design Requirements.
 The Private Road Plan shall be prepared by a Registered Professional Engineer.
 The road design and construction plan may be reviewed by the Township Engineers for compliance with the Township regulations.
 Unless expressly waived by the Planning Commission pursuant to paragraph H hereof, the design and construction of private roads shall comply with the requirements of the”Standards and Specifications for Subdivisions and Other development Projects with Public and Private Roads”, promulgated by the Grand Traverse County Road Commission and as amended from time to time.

-A private road which is to serve eight (8) or more residential lots, or condominium units shall be provided with a paved surface.
+A private road which is to serve eight (8) or more residential lots, or condominium units shall be provided with a hard surface material no less than 4” deep.
 A private road which will serve fewer than eight (8) residential lots shall consist of at least six (6) inches of aggregate base meeting MDOT 22-A specifications.
 Other construction specifications, such as depth of sub base, slopes, thickness and quality of bituminous mixture and requirements for drainage and /or valley gutters shall be based on the Standards and Specifications for Subdivision and Other Development Projects with Public and Private Roads as promulgated by the Grand Traverse County Road Commission, or similar successor regulations and

 may be modified with the approval of the Zoning Administrator or the Township Engineer.